AF-1/lms-visualstatistics/README.md

 With **Visual Statistics**[^1] you can display statistics of your LMS music library using all kinds of charts.
 Hovering over segments, bars or data points will display more information.<br><br>
 💡 The <b>bars</b> in many <i>bar charts</i> are <b>clickable</b> and will take you directly to the <b>browse menu</b> of the <i>artist, album, genre or year</i>.<br>

-If you're interested in lists with tracks, albums or artists sorted by statistics for a specific artist, album, genre, year/decade or playlist, have a look at the [**Context Stats**](https://github.com/AF-1/lms-contextstats#context-stats) plugin.<br><br>
+If you're interested in lists with tracks, albums or artists sorted by statistics for a specific artist, album, genre, year/decade or playlist, have a look at the [**Context Stats**](https://github.com/AF-1/lms-contextstats#context-stats) plugin.<br>

 Go to *Home Menu* > *Extras* > *Visual Statistics*
 <br><br>